Cost of Living in Liechtenstein: High Prices but Strong Salaries

 Housing costs vary significantly by municipality.

 Because location and property type drive prices, expect housing in Liechtenstein to be pricey.
-A one-bedroom apartment rents for about CHF 1,491 per month in the city center and CHF 1,214 outside it.
-A three-bedroom apartment in the center averages roughly CHF 3,087 per month.
+A one-bedroom apartment rents for about CHF 1,200 per month in the city center or just outside it, according to Numbeo.
+A three-bedroom apartment in the center averages roughly CHF 2,250 per month.

 Housing costs vary sharply with location and size, so budget based on your needs.
 Singles will likely lean toward one-bedrooms, while families must plan for the significantly higher rates of three-bedroom units.